filippobenozzi/popup-swal-notifier-for-contact-form-7/readme.txt

 3. Done!
 Just remember to keep the plugins up to date!

 == Changelog ==
+= 1.2.6 =
+* bugfix - after update set parameters if not exists
 = 1.2.5 =
 * bugfix - default parameters are now set on activation and deinitialize on deactivation = 1.2 =